An online boutique can be a profitable business venture for entrepreneurs interested in entering the fashion industry.

 7. Create your online store

 At this point, your new boutique needs a place to sell online.
-Shopify is a popular platform for this, with over one million businesses building and launching their online stores to date.
-Of course there are other ecommerce platforms to consider, but if you're looking for an all-in-one shop to Shopify has you covered.
+Shopify is a popular ecommerce platform for this, with over one million businesses building and launching their online stores to date.

 Starting an online store may seem like a daunting task compared to simply listing on online marketplaces, but it’s more profitable and rewarding when done right.
 You don’t pay high fees for making a sale or have to abide by any rules but your own.